Mercedes-Benz Citaro: Battery version / eCitaro

 Since 2015, Aachen Transport runs a battery-powered Citaro articulated bus as a test in scheduled operation.
 The vehicle was converted in 2014 from a hybrid bus to a battery bus.
 They removed all diesel components and installed 1300 traction batteries with a total capacity of approximately 180 kWh.
 The axle loads remained unchanged.
 The vehicle has four wheel hub motors with 60 kW continuous power on the second and third axle and has a range of more than 50 km.
 The conversion was carried out as part of the EU project Civitas (Cleaner and better transport in cities) and was funded by the Aachen Transport Association to 75 percent.
 The costs for the hardware (e.g. batteries) amounted to approximately 700,000 euros.

 Mercedes-Benz tested prototypes of the Citaro with full electric drive.
 The bus features a modular battery pack design and use the same electric wheel hub motors as the Citaro G BlueTec Hybrid.
 It was launched at the IAA Commercial Vehicles show in Hanover in September 2018 as eCitaro.
 It uses modified bodywork of standard Citaro with front adopted from Daimler's concept Future Bus.
 It was first launched as 12 m solo bus.
 Later, an articulated 18 m version of eCitaro (also known as eCitaro G) was added to offer.

-On 15 November 2018, the first series of eCitaro was delivered to its first customer: Hochbahn AG, a public transport company in Hamburg, with a total of 20 at last.
+On 15 November 2018, the first series of eCitaro was delivered to its first customer: Hochbahn AG, a public transport company in Hamburg, with a total of 20 at first.
 In year 2019, more customers started operating eCitaros, including Rhein-Neckar-Verkehr GmbH (RNV), Berliner Verkehrsbetriebe (BVG), Zugerland Verkehrsbetriebe (ZVB), and Bus Ostschweiz (BOS).
 This was also followed with orders from Verkehrsbetriebe Hamburg-Holstein (VHH) with 16 buses, ESWE Verkehrsgesellschaft mbH from Wiesbaden with 56, and ÜSTRA from Hannover with 48.
 Mercedes-Benz also received orders from foreign countries, which contains Luxembourg, Norway, and Sweden.
 In addition, the eCitaro has been crowned to City Bus of the Year 2019 in Spain on 11 February 2019.
-In 2021, the national bus operator of Hungary, Volánbusz ordered 40 eCitaros.
+In 2021, the national bus operator of Hungary, Volánbusz ordered 40 eCitaros, and in 2023, Transdev Blazefield in the United Kingdom ordered 35 eCitaros for their Harrogate Bus Company and Keighley Bus Company subsidiaries, the first 20 of which entered service with the former in November 2024.

-In 2023, a version with a Toyota hydrogen fuel cell range extender will be offered.
+In 2023, a version with a Toyota hydrogen fuel cell range extender will be offered, allowing a range of up to 400 km, compared to 280 km for the battery electric model.

+On 15 September 2024, Mercedes-Benz launched a shorter 10.63-meter version at the IAA Commercial Vehicles show in Hanover.
+Called the eCitaro K, it featured a 4,398 mm wheelbase and a turning radius of just 17.28 meters.
+The eCitaro K is powered by a five high-voltage battery packs with a combined capacity of 491 kWh and delivers a range of 300 km under optimal conditions.